cedrickchee/YDKGo/content/docs/concurrency/goroutines/_index.md

 Deadlock!
 This is a very special thing in Go.
-When the runtime determines that all the Goroutines are there can no longer move forward, it's gonna panic.
+When the runtime determines that all the Goroutines are there can no longer move forward, it will panic.

 #### Goroutine Time Slicing